Veria F.C.: 2010s

 On 6 August 2014 the owner and president of the club, Arvanitidis, announced his retirement after selling the club to Theodoros Karipidis, a local businessman.
-Karipidis failed in an attempt to sign the Argentinian attacking midfielder Ariel Ibagaza because of the player's family issues but did sign some significant players, such as Georgios Georgiadis, Giorgos Katidis, Roberto Battión, Javier Cámpora, the very promising Italian-Swedish striker Nicolao Dumitru, the Spanish star and former Real Madrid player Raúl Bravo, and the Serbian offensive midfielder, Zvonimir Vukić.
+Karipidis failed in an attempt to sign the Argentinian attacking midfielder Ariel Ibagaza because of the player's family issues but did sign some significant players, such as Georgios Georgiadis, Giorgos Katidis, Roberto Battión, Javier Cámpora, the promising Italian-Swedish striker Nicolao Dumitru, the former Real Madrid player Raúl Bravo, and the Serbian offensive midfielder, Zvonimir Vukić.
 During the winter transfer window Veria also signed the experienced forward, Thomas Nazlidis on a free transfer.
 Two more significant transfers took place during that window were Spanish midfielder Carlos Caballero, on a six-month loan from Córdoba and Andreas Tatos on a free transfer.
 Stelios Marangos and Neto also joined the club.

 In the first season under Karipidis, Veria finished 14th in the Super League Greece.
 At the start of the next season, Giorgos Lanaris resigned as team manager after being accused of involvement in fixing a 2012–13 away match between Veria and Olympiacos.
 Quique Hernández had been fired a few months earlier, along with Granero, after several bad results.
 Hernández was replaced by Zisis Vryzas in May 2015.
 On 19 May 2015, the club was judged innocent by the disciplinary committee of the Hellenic Football Federation regarding the match-fixing allegations, despite the statements of Nikos Georgeas and Dimitris Kalaitzidis against the club.

 Karipidis also applied changes to the youth squads as he decided to replace Stefanos Gaitanos, who was the head of the youth department for the last three seasons, with Apostolis Terzis, who had previously worked as the head coach of Lefkadia.
 The club then announced a major expansion and upgrade of Tagarochori Training Center.
 Karipidis and Vryzas agreed that Georgiadis should replace Granero, who left the club in March 2015.

 During his second season as owner, with the help of Vryzas and the head coach, Georgiadis, Karipidis achieved some significant transfers such as the Georgian midfielder, Giorgi Merebashvili and the French defender William Edjenguélé.
 He also negotiated the return of the Spanish goalkeeper Jonathan López.
 He was at first unsuccessful in signing the Algerian midfielder, Djamel Abdoun, due to a failure to agree personal terms, but a week later, Veria made an improved offer, with an annual salary of €250,000 and a bonus if the team qualified for the UEFA Europa League through the Super League play-offs.
 The player and the club made an oral agreement, then waited for Abdoun to be released on a free transfer by Nottingham Forest.
 Abdoun was announced as a Veria player on 5 August 2015.